MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/overview-cloud-scale-analytics.md

 ## Architectures

 Azure landing zones represent the strategic design path and target technical state for your environment.
 They allow ease of deployment and governance to provide greater agility and compliance.
 Azure landing zones also ensure that when a new application or workload lands in your environment, the proper infrastructure is already in place.
-Azure data management and data landing zones are designed with these same foundational principles in mind and, when combined with the other elements of the cloud-scale analytics, can help to enable:
+Azure data management and data landing zones, integrated with Microsoft software-as-service governance and analytics solutions, are designed with these same foundational principles in mind and, when combined with the other elements of the cloud-scale analytics, can help to enable:

 - Self-service
 - Scalability